amper5and/secrets.js/README.md

 #### secrets.convertBase( str, inputRadix, outputRadix )
 Convert a number string `str` in base `inputRadix` into a number string in base `outputRadix`

-#### secrets.getConfig()
-Return the radix and number of bits used for the current initialized finite field.

 ## Note on security
 Shamir's secret sharing scheme is "information-theoretically secure" and "perfectly secure" in that less than the requisite number of shares provide no information about the secret (i.e. knowing less than the requisite number of shares is the same as knowing none of the shares).
 However, because the size of each share is the same as the size of the secret (when using binary Galois fields, as secrets.js does), in practice it does leak _some_ information, namely the _size_ of the secret.
-Therefore, if you will be using secrets.js to share _short_ password strings (which can be brute-forced much more easily than longer ones), it would be wise to pad them (for example, with spaces before converting a string to hex, or with zeros if sharing a number string) so that the shares do not leak information about the size of the password.
+Therefore, if you will be using secrets.js to share _short_ password strings (which can be brute-forced much more easily than longer ones), it would be wise to zero-pad them so that the shares do not leak information about the size of the password.

-A very easy way to "expand" the size of a short text string is to use more bytes per character when converting to hex.
-For example, using 6 bytes per character in the second example would result in a 678-bit password and larger shares.
-Just be sure to use the same `bytesPerChar` when converting back to a string from the reconstructed secret:
+When `secrets.share()` is called with `zeroPad=true`, the secret will be padded with zeros so that its bit-length is a multiple of `padLength` (which is set by `secrets.init()`).
+The second example above can be modified to use zero-padding, producing longer shares:

+	// pad to 1024 bits instead of 256, using defaults for field size and radix secrets.init(null, null, 1024);

 	var pw = '<<PassWord123>>';

-	// convert the text into a hex string, using 6 bytes per character var pwHex = secrets.toHex(pw, 6); // => a 678-bit password
+	// convert the text into a hex string var pwHex = secrets.toHex(pw); // => 230-bit password

-	// split into 5 shares, with a threshold of 3 var shares = secrets.share(pwHex, 5, 3); // => 678-bit shares
+	// split into 5 shares, with a threshold of 3, WITH zero-padding var shares = secrets.share(pwHex, 5, 3, true); // => 1024-bit shares

+	// Print the bit-length of the first share.
+	// It will be within 4 units of 1024, because any leading 0-valued bits are dropped. console.log( 'First share bit-length:', secrets.convertBase(shares[0].split('-')[1], 16, 2).length );

 	// combine 3 shares
 	var comb = secrets.combine( [ shares[1], shares[3], shares[4] ] );

-	// convert back to UTF string, using 6 bytes per character comb = secrets.toString(comb, 6);
+	// convert back to UTF string
+	comb = secrets.toString(comb);

 	console.log( comb === pw  ); // => true

 ## Dependencies
 There are no external dependencies. secrets.js is bundled with a modified sub-set of Tom Wu's BSD-licensed Javascript BigInteger library [jsbn](http://www-cs-students.stanford.edu/~tjw/jsbn/).
 This is only used for number string conversion, not arithmetic.
 See `jsbnLICENSE` for the license.